xvitaly/srcrepair/docs/help/source/config-editor.rst

 Creating new configs
 ==========================================

-  1. Press **Create a new config** button on main toolbar.
+  1. Press **Create a new config** button on the main toolbar.
   2. Edit config as described in :ref:`working with config editor <editor-working>`.
-  3. Press **Save config** button on main toolbar to save changes in config file.
+  3. Press **Save config** button on the main toolbar to save changes in config file.
 If it was a new file, save as dialog will be shown.
 Extension is not required.

 .. index:: config editor, loading config file
 .. _editor-loadcfg: